 Pius X High School offers over 100 courses in 12 different departments.
-The Math, Science, English, and Social Studies departments offer a total of seven Advanced Placement or AP courses.
+Five academic departments offer a total of nine Advanced Placement (AP) courses.
 There are college preparatory and vocational courses available at Pius X to meet the various needs of students.

 Support programs are in place to help individualize the opportunities for students regardless of their situation.
 Our guidance department works in conjunction with teachers to meet the needs of our students.

 Classic Literature II, Robotics, and Advanced Woods (Furniture and Cabinetmaking)